 ~$9 (1 oz)

-โš ๏ธ Weaknesses: No ceramides -- moisturizes but doesn't repair the barrier.
+Weaknesses: No ceramides -- moisturizes but does not offer the same ceramide barrier support.
 Small 1oz tube runs out fast.

 Check Price on Amazon

 Verdict: CeraVe wins decisively.
-For under $20 you get 19oz of ceramide-rich cream that actively repairs the barrier -- The Ordinary's moisturizer is fine for a dedicated hydration step but doesn't match CeraVe's functional performance or value.
+For under $20 you get 19oz of ceramide-rich cream with stronger barrier-support value -- The Ordinary's moisturizer is fine for a dedicated hydration step but doesn't match CeraVe's functional performance or value.

 Round 3: Cleansers